Livingston, Guatemala: Transport

 Boats run several times a day from Puerto Barrios, and twice a week on Tuesdays and Fridays from Punta Gorda, Belize.
 Boats also run every morning from Livingston to Punta Gorda.
 However, due to collusion between boat owners, the fares are much higher than passage from Puerto Barrios.
 There is another boat that transports tourists from Livingston in through Río Dulce; it runs every day.
 All access is via watercraft since there is no road link to the rest of Guatemala.

+Hydrographically, the town's geographic isolation is defined by its position at the mouth of the Río Dulce canyon, where the river's estuarine waters discharge into Amatique Bay, making waterborne navigation through the coastal mangroves and bay channels the primary means of regional transport.

 As of early 2014, foreign passengers arriving in Livingston still present their passports at the customs office, which is two blocks up the hill from the dock, on the left side of the street.
 One is entirely free to walk right past the customs office and forego this formality; however, doing so may subject one to significant delays and possible fines when one leaves Guatemala at any land crossing, port, or airport.